 Urban Engineers’ team provided construction management and supervision services and served as the owner’s representative on this project.
 Urban was also responsible for inspection during the removal and installation of the pier piles.
 Through dynamic design and diligent and innovative construction supervision, the project was completed within budget and six months ahead of schedule.

 “It enhanced the beauty of Manhattan behind it,” said Urban Construction Inspector Juan Tejeda of the project.
 “We introduced a new structure where people can take a load off and look at the city bridges, Governors Island, and iconic buildings like the United Nations.”

 As a testament to the success of 44th Drive Pier, visits to the pier are now part of many residents’ routines.
 If you venture out to the pier at 8:00 am during the week, you are likely to see someone who has made the space their morning yoga spot, a stop on a morning job, or the highlight of a bike ride made before work.

-“It was important to us to understand and respect New York City’s waterfront during this project,” added Urban Project Manager Oscar Bustos, PE.
+“It was important to us to understand and respect New York City’s waterfront during this project,” added a representative of Urban.
 “We are thrilled with the outcome and excited for the public to get reacquainted with this beautiful space.”

 Urban will be recognized for its work on the pier with a Gold Award in the Structural Systems category at the ACEC of New York’s upcoming Engineering Excellence Awards gala.